Back to School Sale: $100 OFF Sitewide Shop now

 Because of common innervation, sweat glands are also triggered which results in the production of excessive sweat.
 This is especially true for apocrine glands that are present in the armpits making you sweat excessively.

-In these cases, all you need to do is learn to keep the emotional activity in check to control excessive sweating.
+In these cases, you must learn to control your emotional activity to control excessive sweating.
 Therefore, meditation exercises, yoga, and even psychological therapy are appreciated.

 Part 5: Lifestyle Factors

 Lifestyle FactorsLifestyle factors play an important role in determining how much you will sweat.
-From body weight and exercise to diet and hydration, below are the lifestyle factors affecting hyperhidrosis.
+From body weight and exercise to diet and hydration, the lifestyle factors below affect hyperhidrosis.

 • Diet: Food that activates the digestive system intensely can also activate the sweat center.
 These include spicy foods, hot sauces, chili powders, and more.